Automattic/Edit-Flow/readme.txt

 4. Threaded editorial commenting and additional metadata for posts

 == Changelog ==

+= 0.3.3 =
+* Added tooltips with descriptions to the Status dropwdown and Status Filter links.
+Thanks to [Gil Namur](lifeasahuman.com) for the great idea!

 = 0.3.2 =
 * Fixed fatal error if notifications were disabled